uhppoted/uhppoted-mqtt/documentation/commands/guide.md

 ## Security

-Beacuse it was originally designed as a gateway for mobile applications possibly using a public MQTT broker, an out-of-the-box installation of _uhppoted-mqtt_ has full authorisation, authentication and encryption enabled.
+Because it was originally designed as a gateway for mobile applications possibly using a public MQTT broker, an out-of-the-box installation of _uhppoted-mqtt_ has full authorisation, authentication and encryption enabled.

-For the use case where it is running on a local network and using a trusted MQTT broker this is excessive and unnecessary and also makes initial troubleshooting difficult.
+For the use case where it is running on a local network and using a trusted MQTT broker this is excessive and unnecessary and also makes troubleshooting difficult.
 To disable all security, edit the the following settings in the _uhppoted.conf_ file:

 ```